MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 When embedding multiple visuals into a single iFrame, consider the following:

-* Visuals in the same iFrame are always contiguous.
-If you want to have visuals that aren't next to each other (for example, if you want text in between them that doesn't come from Power BI), then you need a different iFrame for each rectangular region of adjacent visuals.
+* The iFrame is a rectangular region that contains the Power BI report.
+Sometimes you might want to add more content between the visuals (for example, text or graphics that don't come from the report).
+In that case, you need a different iFrame for each rectangular region of adjacent visuals.
+For best performance, try and arrange the visuals so that you use the fewest iFrames possible.

 * If you have visuals from different reports or different datasets, consider joining the datasets and creating a new report so that you can include all the visuals in the same iFrame.